A chronological listing of Travis projects (view in alphabetical order)

 ORIGINAL/REDESIGN/RENOVATION PROJECTS (50)

 Dates given indicate the year(s) when Travis did his design work.
 The golf course construction was, in many instances, completed later.
 Where possible, we have included original designers of those courses listed as a “redesign” or “consultations”.
 In addition, where information is available, the listing will include architects who did remodeling/renovation/restoration work subsequent to Travis’s work.
 Our intent is to provide a comprehensive architectural history of each course.
 Given the nature of this task, it is a work-in-progress that will change as new information is found.
-We invite your assistance in fine-tuning, and expanding, our course listings.
+We invite your comments that will assist in fine-tuning, and expanding, our course listings.

 Key: 18-hole courses unless otherwise noted; (r) – Redesign/remodel; FKA – Formerly Known As; NLE – No Longer Exists; LKA – Later Known As; NC - Never constructed; * – Need documentation to confirm)